 The median income in Kula comes in at $82,468 and the median home value is $858,200 for 2019.

 Aiea is a census-designated place located in the City and County of Honolulu, Hawaii, United States.
 As of the 2010 Census, the CDP had a total population of 9,338.

-You can then compare the cost of these things in each of the places in Hawaii to figure out which is the most expensive.
+You can then compare these metrics in each of the places in Hawaii to figure out which is the most expensive.

-Well there you have it, the places in Hawaii that have the highest cost of living, with Holualoa ranking as the most expensive city in the Aloha State.
+Well there you have it, the places in Hawaii that have the highest cost of living, with Wailea ranking as the most expensive city in the Aloha State.

 For more Hawaii reading, check out:

 Detailed List Of The Most Expensive Cities In Hawaii